AJ2O/aws-whitepapers-summary/Storage/storage-services-overview.md

 ## Security
 - **Access**
-  - Fine-grained access by AWS accounts and users can be granted or denied at the object and/or bucket level using [access policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-alternatives-guidelines.html)
+  - Fine-grained access by AWS accounts and users can be granted or denied at the object and/or bucket level using [IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) and [access policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-alternatives-guidelines.html)
 - **Encryption**
   - S3 supports encryption at rest, either using AWS managed keys, or custom keys
   - S3 data can be protected in transit using SSL or client-side encryption